What is Sanity Testing & Sanity Definition?

-- After completion of regression testing, the Sanity testing is started to check the defect fixes & changes done in the software application is not breaking the core functionality of the software.
-Typically this is done near the end of SDLC, i.e. while releasing the software.
+- After completion of regression testing, Sanity testing is started to check the defect fixes & changes done in the software application to not break the software’s core functionality.
+Typically, this is done near the end of SDLC, i.e., while releasing the software.
 You can say that sanity testing is a subset of acceptance testing.
-Sanity testing is a narrow & deep approach to testing, and it needs to concentrate limited & main features of testing in detailed.
+Sanity testing is a narrow & deep approach to testing, and it needs to concentrate on the limited & main features of testing in detail.

 How to Do Sanity Testing?